 Combining initial desires with the objective possibilities found in the plan of value generation, we defined what the company calls SUCCESS; it must be made based on quantifiable indicators to clearly prepare the control chart that facilitates the periodic pursuit and the taking of remedial actions to implement a continuous improvement.

-B. INTERNATIONALIZATION: the phenomenon of the globalization and the worldwide perspective in the commercial area essential control is taken in the strategic plan.
+B. INTERNATIONALIZATION: the phenomenon of globalization and the worldwide perspective in the commercial area essential control is taken in the strategic plan.
 It implies a certain degree of bilingualism, certifications of quality, good corporative government, and a high degree of efficiency.

 C. MANAGEMENT BY VALUE: the reason for being of all organizations.